 Growing Parsley Plants: Everything You Need To Know For Success

-This herb is technically a biennial plant that will send out seeds in its second year.
+This herb is a biennial plant that will send out seeds in its second year.
 However, the leaves taste bitter the second year, so treat it as an annual.

 Here’s how to grow parsley!